AzureIoTGBB/iot-edge-vision/docs/guidance.md

 * Total Count of objects over period of time
 * Average Count of objects over period of time

-alerts by their definition are required to be monitored as they drive certain actions.
+Alerts by their definition are required to be monitored as they drive certain actions.
 They are critical to operations, being time sensitive in terms of processing and required to be logged for audit and further analysis.

 The persistence of alerts needs to happen locally on the edge where it is raised and then passed on to the cloud for further processing and storage.
 This is to ensure quick response locally and avoid losing critical alerts due to any transient failures.